-Top tips for things to do, places to stay, great restaurants and best times to visit this charming North Georgia mountain town.
+Top tips for things to do, places to stay, mountain wineries, great restaurants and best times to visit this charming North Georgia mountain town.

-The North Georgia mountain town of Ellijay is quintessentially charming, welcoming visitors with its hiking trails and lake.
+The North Georgia mountain town of Ellijay is quintessentially charming, welcoming visitors with its hiking trails, historic downtown and wineries.
 Heritage apple orchards make the town known as Georgia’s Apple Capital.
 Settled in the 1830s, it was a remote area until the arrival of the Marietta and Northern Georgia Railroad brought in the timber industry.
-The name comes from the Cherokee word Elatseyi.
+The name Ellijay comes from the Cherokee word Elatseyi.

 Things to Do

 Ellijay is an outdoor lover’s wonderland.
-Go hiking and mountain biking on area trails, pick up seasonal produce at local orchards and farms, relax at a local winery, play golf, take in a show and explore the legend of Sasquatch.
+Go hiking and mountain biking on area trails, pick up seasonal produce at local orchards and farms, relax at a local winery, play golf, shop in downtown boutiques, dine with mountain views and explore the legend of Sasquatch.